 There are three main types of cane sugars: unrefined, raw and refined.
 These sugars differ in how they are processed, and the processing itself is essentially a rinsing process to remove some, most or all of the molasses.

 Unrefined sugar.
-It’s quite refined and includes products like muscovado.
+It includes products like muscovado.
 It's dark, containing most of the molasses.

 Raw sugar.
 This type of cane sugar includes products like turbinado and demerara and is an intermediate stage whose crystals are medium to coarse and whose colour ranges from blonde to light brown.
 Raw sugar retains a small but still significant amount of molasses flavour.